U.S. to move to restrict travel to Belarus -source

 A move to restrict ticket sales - a step that has been under consideration by the U.S. government for several weeks - would be mostly symbolic since relatively few tickets are purchased for travel to Belarus from U.S.-based travel services.

-The "Notice to Airmen" issued last month does not apply to cargo carriers such as United Parcel Service (UPS.N) and Fedex Corp (FDX.N) that fly over Belarus.
+The “Notice to Airmen” issued last month does not apply to cargo carriers such as United Parcel Service and Fedex Corp that fly over Belarus.

 Our Standards: The Thomson Reuters Trust Principles.